aquariumbio/aquarium-multiple-deployment/docs/notes.md

 This setup is roughly based on the configuration for deploying Aquarium at TACC (UT Austin).
 Though they use Ansible for building lab-specific configurations, and portainer for running and managing docker containers.

-The directory aquarium-instance contains a generic configuration for a single lab instance.
+The directory `aquarium-instance` contains a generic configuration for a single lab instance.
-This is basically the same as the [aquarium-local](https://github.com/klavinslab/aquarium-local) configuration with minor (and  incomplete) tweaks related to nginx configuration.
+This is basically the same as the [aquarium-local](https://github.com/klavinslab/aquarium-local) configuration with tweaks that allow use of [nginx-proxy](https://github.com/jwilder/nginx-proxy) to control traffic for multiple instances.

-Anything that is broken is probably related to [nginx-proxy](https://github.com/jwilder/nginx-proxy)

-**changes are necessary to `setup.sh` and `docker-compose.yml` before this will work**

-## (Intended) Steps for setting up a lab
+Though this repo could also be used to bolt `https` onto the front of a single instance of Aquarium.

+## Before you start

-1. Decide on naming scheme for host names.
+1. Decide on a naming scheme for host names.
    Each Aquarium instance will need two cnames: one for Aquarium itself and the other for the minio service for uploading data.
-   The convention we have used is to use the lab name with a prefix that indicates the service.
+   The convention used by the deployments at TACC that this repo is based on use the lab name with a prefix that indicates the service, for instance our lab would be `aq-klavins` and `data-upload-klavins`.
-   For example, the UW BIOFAB might use `aq-biofab` and `data-upload-biofab` as the hostnames for these two services.
+   In the typical configuration, users wont use the web interface for the `minio` service directly, so choosing a mnemonic name is not necessary except for your own sanity.

+   Also, be sure to use a domain that you or your organization own.

+2. For `https`, setup your [certificate authority](https://letsencrypt.org/getting-started/).

+   The default configuration uses Let's Encrypt, but it should be possible to use a different CA (see the [nginx-proxy](https://github.com/jwilder/nginx-proxy) readme).
+   This will likely require changes to the configuration in the `nginx-proxy` directory.

+   Alternatively, you can disable `https` by commenting out the letsencrypt-nginx-proxy-companion service in `nginx-proxy/docker-compose.yml`.

-   While you are at it, select a port numbering scheme for the Aquarium and minio services.
+3. Select a port numbering scheme for the Aquarium and minio services so that both services for all labs will use unique ports.
-   The nginx-proxy service publishes ports 80 and 443
+   For instance, use successive numbers starting at 81 for Aquarium instances, and 9001 for minio.

+   You wont use these ports directly, but they need to be set to unique values, and at this point nothing is setup to manage these automatically.

+## Setting up Aquarium for a lab

+1. Choose the CNAMEs for the lab using the chosen scheme.
+   The instructions below refer to the CNAME for Aquarium as `APP_NAME` and the one for the minio service as `S3_NAME`.

+2. Choose the ports for the services according to the chosen scheme.
+   The instructions use `APP_PORT` for the Aquarium service port, and `S3_PORT` for the minio service port.

-2. For each lab, make a copy of the aquarium-instance directory for the lab
+3. Make a copy of the aquarium-instance directory for the lab

    ```bash
    LAB_INSTANCE=lab-name
    cp -r aquarium-instance $LAB_INSTANCE
    ```

+4. Set `LETSENCRYPT_ADMIN_EMAIL` to the admin email for your Let's Encrypt account, unless you've disabled `https`.

-3. run the `setup.sh` script
+5. run the `setup.sh` script

    ```bash
    cd $LAB_INSTANCE